 The 25 rule

-An alternative to the milestone rule is the 25 rule.
-All you need to know is how much you will spend (or plan to spend) over a year in retirement and multiply that by 25.
+The 25 rule is an alternative to the milestone rule.
+Work out how much you will spend, or plan to spend, every year in retirement, and multiply that by 25.

 Start with your monthly bills, food, council tax and leisure.
-It depends on what you want to do, but if it still looks like a horrifyingly big number then get saving now, yes right now.
+If it still looks like a horrifyingly big number, you’ll either to either have to trim your spending, or get saving right now.

 Don’t stop now, start!

-A pound saved today, will make a huge difference in 20 years’ time so don’t stop now or lose hope, start saving more.
-Don’t forget that you’ll receive a state pension too, although it’s likely to be smaller than the current £175 per week.
-The best way to get back on track with your pension savings is:
+A pound saved today, will make a huge difference in 20 years’ time so don’t stop or lose hope, start saving more.

-- Pay in as much as you can afford into your workplace pension as your employer will also match your contributions, which can really boost your annual savings.
+- Pay as much as you can afford into your workplace pension as your employer will match your contributions, really boosting your annual savings.

-- Aim for at least 15% of gross income (don’t forget that you get tax relief on your contributions).
+- Aim for at least 15% of gross income.
+Remember, you get tax relief on your contributions.

-- Review your investments on an annual basis to ensure they’re growing as expected.
-Remember that risk is a long-term friend — being too cautious with your long-term investments can be bad for your health and wealth!
+- Review your investments annually.
+Remember, risk is a long-term friend.
+Being too cautious with your investments can be bad for your wealth!